Expensify/App/OfflineUX.md

 This question can be answered by thinking about what’s happening in the server.
 If there’s new data being saved on the server, you’re making a WRITE request.
 If you’re retrieving existing data from the server, you’re making a READ request.

-3. Do we need to show up-to-date data?
+3. Is it OK for the user to see stale data?

-You should answer yes to this question if it’s important that the user sees current data/content.
-An example is viewing a chat.
-Even though the user won’t be able to see new chat messages, it’s still important for us to show the user the old ones.
+Example: the payment method list.
+We don't want the user to see a payment method that we no longer support, not even while the payment methods are being loaded from the server (or while the user is offline).
+Therefore, we answer NO, which leads us to the blocking UI.
+This way the user won't see stale data while we load the payment methods.

 4. Is the UI a form?